Share the Wealth: Everything you need to know about profit sharing 401(k) plans

 How do I set up a profit sharing 401(k) plan?

-If you already have a 401(k) plan, it’s as easy as adding an amendment to your plan document.
+If you already have a 401(k) plan, it requires an amendment to your plan document.
 However, you’ll want to take the time to think through how your profit sharing plan supports your company’s goals.
 Betterment can help.

-At Betterment, we handle everything from nondiscrimination testing to plan design consulting to ensure your profit sharing 401(k) plan is fully optimized.
+At Betterment, we’re here to help with a range of tasks from nondiscrimination testing to plan design consulting to ensure your profit sharing 401(k) plan is working the way your business needs.
 And as a 3(38) fiduciary, we take full responsibility for selecting and monitoring your investments so you can focus on running your business—not managing your retirement plan.